aashishyadavally/Hindi-Speech-Corpus/README.md

   The dataset is created from the audio files in `audios` directory, by breaking them down into sentences using the [Praat](http://www.fon.hum.uva.nl/praat/) software and [Audacity](https://www.audacityteam.org/) software.
 All of the files retrieved by this procedure are saved in the `data` sub-directory within the `corpus` directory.

   ### Files for Acoustic Modeling
-  The files required for acoustic modeling in the Automatic Speech Recognition application include `speaker_to_gender.txt`, `text.txt` and `corpus.txt`.
+  The files required for acoustic modeling in the Automatic Speech Recognition application include `speaker_to_gender.txt` and `text.txt`.
 The `speaker_to_gender.txt` file contains information mapping speaker IDs to their genders.
 The `text.txt` file contains information mapping audio data utterance ID's to their text transcriptions.
-The

   ### Files for Language Modeling
   The files required for language modeling in the Automatic Speech Recognition application include `lexicon.txt` and `nonsilence_phones.txt`.
 The former contains information mapping all the words in the dataset with their corresponding phoneme transcriptions, while the latter includes all the individual phonemes used in the dataset.